apache/tapestry-5/54_RELEASE_NOTES.md

 CoffeeScript into JavaScript, Less into CSS, and for minimizing CSS and JavaScript.
 All processing takes place at runtime.

+Tapestry now properly handles the case for a base class referencing assets that is subclassed into a different library (or subclasses from a library to the application).
+As long as the new location, under `META-INF/assets`, is used, then Tapestry will locate the base class asset inside the subfolder corresponding the the base class' library.
+In prior releases, the resolution was against the subclass' library, which would fail.

 ## FormGroup Mixin

 This new mixin for Field components adds the outer `<div class="form-group">` and `<label>` elements for a Field